Creatine: Why This Amazing Supplement Works So Well

 How Much Creatine Should I Take?:

 When it comes to creatine supplementation there is a point of diminishing return, where taking more creatine will not increase the desired affect/outcome.
 Our cells can only store so much creatine, at which point our cells are “saturated” and will not absorb any more creatine.
-The goal of supplementing with creatine is for our cells to reach this “saturated” point to maximize our cells' creatine energy stores.
+The goal of a creatine supplement is for our cells to reach this “saturated” point to maximize our cells' creatine energy stores.

 Some people will not benefit from supplementing with creatine because they naturally produce enough creatine such that their cells are already saturated and will not absorb any additional creatine.
 People whose creatine levels do not increase from creatine supplementation are known as “creatine non-responders”.
 You can determine if creatine supplementation is working for you by having a blood sample taken.
 Otherwise, I just recommend using trial & error to test for yourself and see if it makes any noticeable difference in your daily life or training.